 Kid friendly?
 Yes, ages 6+

-Fees/Permits? $6 for a 3 day pass to enter AF Canyon.
-FREE if you have an annual National Park Pass.
-Click here for more details on fees.
+Fees/Permits?
+There is a $10 fee to enter AF Canyon.
+It’s FREE if you have an annual AF Canyon Pass or annual National Park Pass.
+No Permits are required.

 The trail starts between the sign and port-a-potty.